 - Attendees will be muted during the presentation to help eliminate background noise. - Use the chat to ask questions during the presentation!
-We will pause for questions at various stopping points and have several poll questions. - If you want to share your video, please do!

-- For technical difficulties, send a private chat to Joanna Rohlf; or email joanna.Rohlf@ks.gov - We'll be recording this webinar for those who aren't able to attend today.
+We will pause for questions at various stopping points and have several poll questions. - If you want to share your video, please do! - For technical difficulties, send a private chat to Bill Pace or by email at william.pace@ks.gov - We'll be recording this webinar for those who aren't able to attend today.